threefoldtech/Grants-Program/applications/ThreeFold_Thin_Provisioning.md

 ### Substrate / Polkadot Integration

-TF-Chain has been implemented in the Parity Substrate framework, and be expanded and improved, benefiting from the Polkadot ecosystem to achieve consensus and to run the sis essential to what SubDAO Network is trying to achieve.
-The TF-Chain will be connected to the Polkadot ecosystem as a parachain, sharing the Polkadot underlying consensus, and protected by the network performance of Polkadot and Substrate.
+TF-Chain has been implemented in the Parity Substrate framework, and be expanded and improved, benefiting from the Polkadot ecosystem to achieve consensus and to implement the smart contract for IT.
+TF-Chain will be connected to the Polkadot ecosystem as a parachain, sharing the Polkadot underlying consensus, and protected by the network performance of Polkadot and Substrate.

 > __TO DO__ : The technology allows to suybstantially extend the Off-chain storage capabilities in the polkadot ecosystem compared to the Off-chain worker.
 > __TO CONFIRM__ : Parachain ?